 Quality reporting should specify where AI enters the statistical production chain, what tasks algorithms perform, and how algorithmic and non-algorithmic components interact.
 Full disclosure of proprietary model architectures may be infeasible, but users should understand the role of algorithms in producing published statistics: which steps are automated, what confidence thresholds trigger human review, and how algorithmic outputs are overridden or corrected.

 This is an extension of longstanding practice in which methodological changes are documented and communicated.
 The challenge is that algorithmic components may be updated more frequently than traditional methods, and their effects on outputs may be less predictable.
 Making such updates visible through versioning, release notes, and impact assessments requires new documentation routines that most NSOs are only beginning to develop.

+Two related concepts merit attention here.
+First, explainability, defined as the capacity to provide interpretable accounts of why an algorithm produced a particular output, is increasingly recognised as essential for accountability in automated systems (Burrell 2016).
+For official statistics, explainability need not require full interpretability of every model parameter; it requires that statisticians can describe, at an appropriate level of abstraction, how algorithmic components contribute to published outputs and what factors drive their predictions.
+The UNECE framework for responsible AI in official statistics identifies explainability as a core requirement (UNECE 2025).
+Second, algorithmic fairness, whether algorithmic outputs perform equitably across population subgroups, is relevant wherever AI is used in measurement or estimation.
+If an automated coder misclassifies occupations at systematically different rates for different demographic groups, or if a nowcasting model performs less well for certain regions or population segments, the resulting statistics may embed differential biases that are difficult to detect without explicit fairness evaluation.
+Quality frameworks should therefore include provisions for assessing differential performance across relevant subgroups, extending the disaggregated evaluation practices that already form part of good survey methodology.

 5.3 Validation protocols and benchmarking